hornpolish/ky/README.md

 * fork the repo
 * clone/pull from the fork
 * create a branch for the improvement
-* commit to the fork
+* commit to the fork/branch
 * raise a merge-request to splice your improvement into the KY project
 * "cheers!"